erxes/erxes/README.md

 - Marketplace

 **XOS Plugins:** Erxes comes with a set of plugins that allow you to create unique customer experiences.
-Below is a list of some of the plugins that you can choose from after you’ve installed XOS:
+Below is a list of some plugins you can choose from after you’ve installed XOS:

-- Team Inbox - Combine real-time client and team communication with in-app messaging, live chat, email and form, so your customers can reach you however and whenever they want.
+- Team Inbox - Combine real-time client and team communication with in-app messaging, live chat, email, and form, so your customers can reach you, however, and whenever they want.
 - Messenger - Enable businesses to capture every single customer feedback and educate customers through knowledge-base right from the erxes Messenger.
 - Card Pipeline - Easy and clear sales funnels allow you to control your sales pipeline from one responsive field by precisely analyzing your progress and determining your next best move for success.
-- Lead generation - Turn regular visitors into qualified leads by capturing them with a customizable landing page, forms, pop-up or embed placements.
+- Lead generation - Turn regular visitors into qualified leads by capturing them with a customizable landing page, forms, pop-up, or embed placements.
-- Engage - Start converting your prospects into potential customers through email, SMS, messenger or more interactions to drive them to a successful close.
+- Engage - Start converting your prospects into potential customers through email, SMS, messenger, or more interactions to drive them to a successful close.
-- CRM - Access our all-in-one CRM system in one go so that it’s easier to coordinate and manage your interactions with your customers.
+- CRM - Access our all-in-one CRM system in one go, so it’s easier to coordinate and manage your customer interactions.
-- Knowledgebase - Educate both your customers and staff by creating a help center related to your brands, products and services to reach higher level of satisfactions
+- Knowledgebase - Educate your customers and staff by creating a help center related to your brands, products, and services to reach a higher level of satisfaction.
-- App store - Publish an integration app on the erxes App Store among powerful tools like Gmail, Facebook page, Messenger, Twitter and Google Meet.
+- App store - Publish an integration app on the erxes App Store, among powerful tools like Gmail, Facebook page, Messenger, Twitter, and Google Meet.
 <a href="https://erxes.io/marketplace" >See more on our website.</a>

 ## Getting Started
-<a href="https://docs.strapi.io/developer-docs/latest/getting-started/quick-start.html" >https://www.erxes.org/overview/deployment-overview</a> in order to install erxes locally.
+<a href="https://docs.strapi.io/developer-docs/latest/getting-started/quick-start.html" >https://www.erxes.org/overview/deployment-overview</a> to install erxes locally.

 🖐 Requirements
 Complete installation requirements can be found in the documentation under <a href="https://www.erxes.org/overview/architecture-overview" >installation requirements.</a>